lofcz/ai-music-detector/README.md

 ## Model Description

-This model detects AI-generated music by analyzing spectral artifacts caused by deconvolution layers in neural vocoders.
-These layers perform upsampling through zero-insertion followed by convolution, which induces a periodization of the signal's  spectrum.
-The zero-upsampled signal contains multiple clones of the original spectrum, creating characteristic peaks at predictable frequency intervals determined by the stride parameters.
+This model detects AI-generated music by exploiting spectral artifacts inherent to neural vocoders.
+Most audio generators rely on deconvolution layers to upsample latent representations back to audio sample rates.
+These layers leave predictable fingerprints in the frequency domain.

+### Deconvolution Artifacts

+A deconvolution (transposed convolution) with stride $k$ is equivalent to two sequential operations:
+1. Zero-upsampling: Insert $k-1$ zeros between each sample
+2. Convolution: Apply the learned kernel

+The zero-upsampling is equivalent to oversampling a discrete signal.
+For a signal $s$ sampled at frequency $f_s$, the zero-upsampled version $v$ with stride $k$ satisfies:

+$$v = s \cdot \amalg_{1/kf_s}$$

+where $\amalg_T$ denotes a Dirac comb with period $T$.
+From the Fourier duality of Dirac combs:

+$$\mathcal{F}[\amalg_T] = \frac{1}{T}\amalg_{1/T}$$

+This means the spectrum of $v$ is read up to frequency $kf_s$ instead of $f_s$, causing periodic replication of the original spectrum.
+The high-energy DC component (bias from activations and layer outputs) gets cloned throughout the frequency range, creating characteristic peaks.

+### Peak Locations

-For a deconvolution with stride $k$, peaks appear at frequencies $n \cdot f_s$ for integers
+For a single deconvolution with stride $k$, peaks appear at frequencies $n \cdot f_s$ for all integers $n \in [0, \lfloor k/2 \rfloor]$.

-$n \in [0, \lfloor k/2 \rfloor]$, where $f_s$ is the layer's input sampling rate.
-With $L$ stacked layers, artifacts compound multiplicatively, the total peak count is
-$\lfloor (\prod k_i) / 2 \rfloor + 1$.
-This pattern is unique to each architecture's stride
-configuration and serves as a forensic fingerprint.
+For $L$ stacked deconvolution layers with strides $\{k_1, k_2, \ldots, k_L\}$, artifacts compound recursively—each layer replicates not just the DC component but all previous peaks.
+The total number of peaks is:

+$$P = \left\lfloor \frac{\prod_{i=1}^{L} k_i}{2} \right\rfloor + 1$$

+### Architecture Fingerprinting

-These artifacts emerge from the architecture itself, not from training data or learned weights.
-This is why detection accuracy is extremely high for known generators, but also why the model requires retraining when new vocoder architectures are deployed.
+These artifacts depend only on the stride configuration, not on training data or learned weights.
+This has two implications:

+1. High accuracy on known architectures: The spectral fingerprint is deterministic and consistent across all outputs from a given generator
+2. Requires retraining for new architectures: Different vocoder designs produce different peak patterns, so the model must be updated when generators change their architecture

+We extract a _fakeprint_ by computing the average spectrum, subtracting its lower envelope (to isolate peaks from melodic content), and analyzing the 1-8 kHz band where artifacts are most prominent.

 ## Quick Start